What is COBRA?

 What health plans are subject to COBRA provisions?

 Not all health plans are subject to COBRA provisions.
-Let’s take a closer look at the types of health plans the law covers.
+Let’s look at the types of health plans the law covers.

-COBRA applies to employers with 20 or more full-time equivalent employees that offer group plans.
+COBRA applies to employers offering group plans with 20 or more FTEs.
 This includes private and public sector employers (except the federal government) and nonprofit organizations other than churches.
-Some states extend COBRA benefits to include self-funded insurance plans.
+Federal COBRA benefits also apply to self-funded insurance plans.
+However, only some state COBRA laws apply to self-funded plans.

-Group health plans40 under COBRA include any arrangements or benefits that provide any of the following:
+Group health plans under COBRA include any arrangements or benefits that provide any of the following3:

 - Inpatient and outpatient hospital care